The Trolley Leaves Calais - Lined up at the carbarn, are three

 Under the date of March 17, 1893, another company, known as the Calais Street Railway was organized under the laws of the state of Maine, and in this was vested the operating management of both properties.
 Thus it came to be that the St. Stephen Street Railway during the entire active life of the joint enterprise was leased to and operated by the Calais Street Railway which purchased the rolling stock and equipment and hired the personnel used on both sides of the border.

-A carbarn was built at the head of River St., Calais, a steam-driven power station adjacent to it.
+A carbarn was built at the head of River St., in Calais, a steam-driven power station adjacent to it.
 An agreement was made with the St. Croix Gas Light Co., which operated the local electric light service, for the use of its poles.
 Rails were laid from the carbarn to Bank Corner, Calais, and up North St. to Knight's Corner, Milltown.

 Finally, on the Fourth of July, 1894, hundreds of people from both sides of the river, gathered to see the first electric cars to run in far-eastern Maine.
 Many were anxious to ride as well.
 By nightfall, if they stayed around that long, these same customers were already getting a little more ride for their money, as the track crew worked feverishly all day and by night had the 48-lb.
 T-rails were laid down as far as Baring Street Corner.